autologie/lernkartei/README.md

 # lernkartei

-A flashcard app for vocabulary building
+A flashcard app for German-language vocabulary building